Back to All Guides

 Single-Family Home (Post-1980)

 Garage front wall, near HVAC system, or utility closet.
-Most common: garage entry point where the water line comes through the slab.
+Most common: garage entry point where the power line comes through the slab.

 Single-Family Home (Pre-1980)